transcom/mymove/docs/how-to/run-storybook.md

 #### Knobs

 Storybook Addon Knobs allow you to edit props dynamically using the Storybook UI.
 You can also use Knobs as a dynamic variable inside stories in Storybook.
 See [the documentation](https://github.com/storybookjs/storybook/tree/master/addons/knobs) for more details.

+### Testing Stories

+We use [Loki](https://loki.js.org/) for testing our storybook stories.
+You will need to approve any changes to the reference images before a build will pass.
+Read [How to Run Loki tests against Storybook](run-loki-tests-against-storybook.md) for details.

+### Story changes require approval of Design

+As part of the new process of Design and Engineering collaboration, the design team has been made code owners of the code in `src/stories`.
+So if you are adding a new story or modifying an existing one you will be required to have a designer give their approval on the GitHub PR.